-The Company's authorized share capital consists of an unlimited number of Common Shares and an unlimited number of preferred shares, issuable in series (the "Preferred Shares").
-As at December 31, 2019, there were 145,675,481 Common Shares issued and outstanding and no Preferred Shares were issued and outstanding.
+The Company's authorized share capital consists of an unlimited number of Common Shares and an unlimited number of Preferred Shares, issuable in series.
+As at December 31, 2020, there were 145,571,455 Common Shares issued and outstanding and no Preferred Shares were issued and outstanding.